-Here, the caller dials a phone number, then they are connected via PSTN to the CarrierX DID, and then to the Third Party endpoint via trunks in the trunk group associated with this particular endpoint.
+Here, the caller dials a phone number, then they are connected via the PSTN to the CarrierX DID, and then to the Third Party endpoint via trunks in the trunk group associated with that particular endpoint.
 Once the endpoint is reached, it passes the control over the call flow to your application, which manages the call by itself from now on.
 This means that all the call data is sent to the application, and the application must be able to process the data.

 A Third Party endpoint with an outbound call looks almost the same, the call is originated by your VoIP application and directed to a regular phone (landline or mobile).

 Refer to the Endpoint object API reference to get the complete list of the endpoints attributes and methods used with the endpoints: